Memorial to Victims of the Injustice of the Holocaust

-The Memorial to Victims of the Injustice of the Holocaust in New York City is a sculpture by Harriet Feigenbaum, on the side of the Appellate Division Courthouse of New York State, at Madison Avenue and 25th Street in Manhattan, United States.
+The Memorial to Victims of the Injustice of the Holocaust is a sculpture by Harriet Feigenbaum, on the side of the Appellate Division Courthouse of New York State, at Madison Avenue and 25th Street in Manhattan, New York City.

 Background

-Back Story

-Judge Francis T. Murphy, presiding justice of the New York State Court of Appeals, conceived the idea of creating a Holocaust memorial monument at the site.
+Presiding Justice Francis T. Murphy, and Clerk of the Court Harold J. Reynolds conceived the idea of creating a Holocaust memorial monument at the Appellate Division courthouse.
+Several members of the court were concerned by what they viewed as an increasing indifference to injustice, which could undermine the court system.
+The justices believed a Holocaust memorial could symbolize these concerns, and a private committee of lawyers raised $200,000 in funding.
 Ms. Feigenbaum won the 1988 competition to design the memorial, with a proposal to feature a replica of an aerial photograph of the Auschwitz concentration camp taken by American planes as they bombed German oil factories nearby on August 25, 1944.

-The photos are significant because of the Auschwitz bombing debate as they demonstrate that U.S. planes had the ability to bomb the death camp.
-Some of the factories that the planes were bombing were less than five miles from the gas chambers.
-Additional such raids took place in September 1944, December 1944, and January 1945.
-George S. McGovern, the future U.S. Senator and Democratic presidential nominee, was a pilot on one of the raids.

-Sculptor

-Ms. Feigenbaum, who attended Columbia University and the National Academy School of Fine Arts, has exhibited widely.
-She is known in particular for her environmentally conscious works, including a major project related to the damage caused by strip-mining in Pennsylvania.